 - However, the chimps are the undisputed stars of the show here.
 Finding them may take up to a few hours, and the forest terrain is quite hard going at times, but the pleasure of spending time in their company is well worth the trek.
 These are truly fascinating creatures – so familiar, yet strange at the same time.

-- The forest is home to a thrilling assortment of birds and butterflies too, and your guide is also skilled in helping you to recognise species and generally to appreciate all the little life-forms in this enthralling part of the world.
+- The forest is home to a thrilling assortment of birds and butterflies too, and your guide is also skilled in helping you to recognize species and generally to appreciate all the little life-forms in this enthralling part of the world.

 - Back at the Lodge, there’s plenty to do on Lake Tanganyika – boat trips, kayaking, and fishing.